KeenMate/vite-svelte-adminlte-template/README.md

 `/src/components` is where you put your project related components that are then used in user controls or pages

 ### User controls
-`/src/user-controls` are reusable complex pieces of UI, for example an new password validation tool with password complexity visualiser, that are than used in multiple pages or user controls
+`/src/user-controls` are reusable complex pieces of UI, for example a new password validation tool with password complexity visualiser, that are than used in multiple pages or user controls

 ## Configuration
 Some of our components or other parts of package have option to be configured via the mechanism in `/src/config.js`

 ### Styling
 Main style file is located at: `/src/assets/css/main.scss` to which you can append your own styles.
+This is the place where you can import your own styles / overrides.
-This file contains reference to `/src/assets/css/variables.scss` where you can override AdminLTE and other CSS variables.
+It also contains reference to `/src/assets/css/variables.scss` where you can override AdminLTE and other CSS variables.

 ### Constants
 `/src/constants` is where you put your project constants like API paths, default timeouts and so on